To prepare nurses to identify Drug diversion and apply best practices in prescribing controlled substances.

 After completing this course, the learner will be able to meet the following 5 objectives:

-Psychological dependence is the perceived need for the substance.
+Psychological dependence is the perceived need for a substance.
 It makes the individual feel as though they cannot function if they do not have the substance.
 Psychological dependence often kicks in after physical dependence wears off.
 Psychological dependence typically lasts much longer than physical dependence and often is a strong contributing factor to relapse.

+Addiction is psychological dependence along with extreme behavior patterns associated with drug usage.
+At this point, there is typically a loss of control regarding drug use.
+The drug is continued despite serious medical or social consequences.
 Addiction is a major concern in those taking opioids.
-When prescribing opioids, it is important to determine who is likely to participate in aberrant drug related behaviors.
-At higher risk for aberrant drug related behaviors are individuals with major depression, psychotropic medication use, younger age, or those with a family or personal history of drug or alcohol misuse (Boscarino, Rukstalis, Hoffman, Han, Erlich, Gerhard, & Steward, 2010).
-Those at high risk for addiction would be better managed in concert with a specialist (Sehgal, Manchikanti, & Smith, 2012).
+When prescribing opioids, it is important to determine who is likely to participate in aberrant drug-related behaviors.
+At higher risk for aberrant drug-related behaviors are individuals with major depression, psychotropic medication use, younger age, or those with a family or personal history of drug or alcohol misuse (Boscarino et al., 2010).
+Those at high risk for addiction would be better managed with a specialist (Sehgal et al., 2012).

 “…cognitive, behavioral, and physiological symptoms indicating the individual continues using the substance despite significant substance-related problems.”

 |(American Psychiatric Association DSM-5, 2013)|

-Acute pain is defined as, “Pain that has an abrupt onset and offers a warning of a disease process or a threat to the body.
+Acute pain is defined as pain that has an abrupt onset and offers a warning of a disease process or a threat to the body (Merskey & Bogduk, 1994).

-Chronic pain is defined as, “Pain that lasts beyond the usual duration of time that an insult or injury to the body needs to heal”.
+Chronic pain is "Pain that lasts beyond the usual duration of time that an insult or injury to the body needs to heal.
+(Merskey & Bogduk, 1994).
 Chronic pain can also be viewed as pain without apparent biologic value that has lasted beyond the usual tissue healing time (typically at least three months).
-Some define chronic pain as pain that continues for at least six months (America Psychiatric Association, 2013).
+Some define chronic pain as pain that continues for at least six months (APA, 2013).

 The comprehensive medical history must include a detailed description of the pain.
 The pneumonic: OLD CARTS is sometimes used to evaluate pain.

 All patients with chronic pain should have a complete physical examination.
-It is important to have a baseline physical examination so ensuing evaluations will permit the healthcare team to establish progress in how well the pain is being managed.
+It is important to have a baseline physical examination, so ensuing evaluations will permit the healthcare team to establish progress in how well the pain is being managed.